 - Emission Mitigation Statements/Damage Cost Assessments/Calculations;

-- Environmental Permitting Assessment for industrial installations and stack height assessments;
+- Environmental Permitting Assessments for industrial installations and stack height assessments;

 Our air quality consultants have an extensive proven track record of working closely with clients supporting them in all their Air Quality Assessment needs, in line with current planning guidance.
 Studies often vary in content and size, depending on the specific conditions and requirements of each project.

-So, whether your scheme is for a single dwelling that introduces new sensitive receptors to an area of poor air quality, or a larger scale land development which might result in air quality impacts upon the local area, contact us for an informal discussion to explore the many ways we might be able to help you.
+So, whether your scheme is for a single dwelling that introduces new sensitive receptors to an area of poor air quality, or a larger-scale land development that might result in air quality impacts upon the local area, contact us for an informal discussion to explore the many ways we might be able to help you.

 For examples of recent Air Quality projects we have undertaken please view our case studies for Air Quality Assessment - Horton Heath, Berewood, Winter Gardens, Bournemouth - Mixed Use Development, The Canterbury Riverside Leisure Development Project, PLASDWR - Cardiff's 21st Centurt Garden City, Air Quality Assessment - Horton Heath, CEMP - Waterlooville.

 Whether your air quality project is just at the ideas stage or if you have something more concrete, we would like to hear from you.
 Fill out the contact form below and we will be in touch.